SPORTS, SOCIETY AND ENTREPRENEURSHIP

-The learning methodology applied in this course consists of several key elements that allow achieving the above mentioned objectives simultaneously.
+The learning methodology applied in this course consists of several key elements that allow achieving the objectives mentioned above simultaneously.
 The methodology is defined as follows:

 - In-class lectures that transfer basic and specific knowledge.
 Class participation is crucial in order for students to acquire the necessary knowledge and skills targeted in the program.

-- Case Studies reflect the content so as to help the student put into practice the theoretic contents.
+- Case Studies reflect the content so as to help the student put into practice the theoretical contents.

 The evaluation of the program will be conducted by reviewing the students’ work and participation during the program.
-The participants are evaluated on a constant basis during the lectures and through the practical cases to be developed and defended.
+The participants are evaluated on a daily basis during the lectures and through the practical cases to be developed and defended.
 Attendance to all lectures and professional activities is mandatory.